Daniel Huttenlocher

 In 1998-99 I chaired the Cornell Task Force on Computing and Information, which led to the creation of the Faculty of Computing and Information Science.
 In 2005-06 I also chaired the Cornell Task Force on Wisdom in the Age of Information.

-I am general co-chair for CVPR 2009 in Miami and was general co-chair of CVPR in 2006 in NYC as well as program co-chair of CVPR in 2001 and 1997 (CVPR is the main North American computer vision conference).
+I was general co-chair for CVPR 2009 in Miami and CVPR in 2006 in NYC as well as program co-chair of CVPR in 2001 and 1997 (CVPR is the main North American computer vision conference).

 Other Interests